YottaDB/YDBDoc/GTMAdminOps/dse.rst

 *-K[EY_MAX_SIZE]=key_max_size*

 Changes the decimal value for the maximum allowable key size.
-Reducing KEY_MAX_SIZE can restrict access to existing data and cause YottaDB/GT.M to report errors.
+Reducing KEY_MAX_SIZE can restrict access to existing data and cause YottaDB to report errors.
 Do not create incompatible key and record sizes.

 Before permanently changing the key size using DSE, use GDE to check that the appropriate Global Directory contains the same key size for the region.
 This prepares for future MUPIP CREATEs and performs a consistency check on the key and record size values.
-For more information on key and record sizes, refer to Chapter 4: “Global Directory Editor”.
+For more information on key and record sizes, refer to `Chapter 4: “Global Directory Editor” <https://docs.yottadb.com/AdminOpsGuide/gde.html>`_.

 Use only with: -FILEHEADER